amerkestijn/AAPWL/README.md

 - Subsystem Linux on Windows PC/Server (For mail & attachment collection & processing)
 - Disabled Windows update with script made in Autohotkey (see file: scripta1.ahk)
 - No papercut NG.
 Does not provide any benefit.
-- VirtualHere (instead of USBIP).
+- Used VirtualHere (instead of USBIP) because USBIP was not capable of connecting more than 2 hosts on 1 client, which could be a device specific problem (Zebra labelprinters).
 Free version as the paid version is not needed for basic functionality.